Wallachian military forces: Fleet

 The first mention of Wallachia's use of ships for military operations comes from Jean de Wavrin, who wrote about the 1445 Burgundian expedition in Wallachia.
-During this expedition led by Walerand de Wavrin, the Wallachain Voivode Vlad Dracul offered to guide the Burgundian fleet on the Danube.
+During this expedition led by Walerand de Wavrin, the Wallachian Voivode Vlad Dracul offered to guide the Burgundian fleet on the Danube.
 A number of 40 or 50 monoxyles with 500 soldiers were sent to aid the eight crusader galleys.
 These kinds of boats might have also been used by Vlad the Impaler during his 1462 campaign south of the Danube.

 During the reign of Michael the Brave, the voivode constructed șăici of various sizes to arm his fleet.
 These were used to harass Ottoman commercial ships on the river.
 According to Turkish chronicler Mustafa Selaniki, in 1596 the Wallachians used some 200 șăici to transport an army of over 2,000 soldiers and attack Ottoman positions in the Babadag region.
-In 1598, these ships were also used to carry out an attack on Vidin, transporting soldiers, horses, artillery, and ammunition.
-The șaica along with other boats was further used in the attack against Nicopolis.
+In 1598, these ships were also used to attack Vidin, transporting soldiers, horses, artillery, and ammunition.
+The șaica, along with other boats, was further used in the attack against Nicopolis.

 Voivode Constantin Brâncoveanu also encouraged naval construction, at the same time establishing a river fleet in 1697.
 During his reign, the so-called Brâncovean caïques were built at the Giurgiu shipyard.
 These caïques were similar to galleys, being crewed by 28 oarsmen, one or two gunners, a helmsman, and a commander, and could transport up to 100 soldiers.

 In 1793, Alexander Mourouzis obtained the approval of The Porte to build a small flotilla of "bolozane, șăici, caïques, and other vessels, to carry out the emperor's orders".
 For this, he issued the "Hrisov for the country's ships, which are to sail on the waters of the Danube" (Hrisov pentru corăbiile țărei, ce sunt a umbla pe apa Dunărei).
 In 1794, 5 large sailing ships and 16 smaller vessels were built, followed by two gunboats a year later.

 With the establishment of the regular armies of Wallachia and Moldavia, each state created a flotilla of 26 row boats.
 The Wallachian boats were constructed in Giurgiu.
 These were crewed by army soldiers and tasked with patrolling the port areas.
-Between 1844 and 1845, the river police corps was equipped with three gunboats built in Austria and with another 42 boats.
+Between 1844 and 1845, the river police corps was equipped with three gunboats built in Austria and another 42 boats.
 Of the three, one was armed with two 3-pounder guns and two 1-pounder guns, and the other two were armed with one 3-pounder.
 The gunboats patrolled the ports of Brăila, Giurgiu, and Calafat.
 In 1851, another gunboat was purchased.